ydb-platform/ydb-go-sql/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ydb-platform/ydb-go-sql)](https://goreportcard.com/report/github.com/ydb-platform/ydb-go-sql)
 [![codecov](https://codecov.io/gh/ydb-platform/ydb-go-sql/branch/master/graph/badge.svg)](https://app.codecov.io/gh/ydb-platform/ydb-go-sql)

-This is an experimental version of Go database/sql driver for YDB.
+This is an experimental version of Go database/sql driver for `YDB`.
 It is in active development and is not intended for use in production environments.

-Package ydb provides integration of YDB table API with database/sql driver interface.
+Package ydb provides integration of `YDB` table API with `database/sql` driver interface.

 ## Usage